-At September 30, 2017, the Company had not yet achieved profitable operations, had experienced significant losses and negative cash flows from operations since inception, and had a working capital deficit of \$885,518 and a deficit of \$6,686,103.
+At December 31, 2017, the Company had not yet achieved profitable operations, had experienced significant losses and negative cash flows from operations since inception, and had a working capital deficit of \$1,251,562 and a deficit of \$7,359,237 as of December 31, 2017.
 It may incur further losses in the development of its business.
 The continued operations of the Company are dependent on its ability to achieve and maintain profitable operations and positive cash flows from operations in the future and upon securing additional financing.
 There is a risk that additional financing will not be available on a timely basis or on terms acceptable to the Company.
 These material uncertainties may cast significant doubt on the Company's ability to continue as a going concern.